Skip to main content.

 Plant Vogtle

 The Vogtle Electric Generating Plant is one of Georgia Power's two nuclear facilities and is one of three nuclear facilities in the Southern Company system.
 Plant Vogtle is co-owned between Georgia Power, Oglethorpe Power Corporation, Municipal Electric Authority of Georgia and Dalton Utilities.
-Unit 1 began commercial operation in 1987.
-More than 800 people oversee the plant’s operations 24 hours a day, every day of the year
+Unit 1 began commercial operation in 1987 and Unit 2 in 1989.
+The company recently achieved commercial operation on Vogtle Units 3&4, historically making Plant Vogtle the largest generator of clean energy in the U.S. Unit 3 entered commercial operation on July 31, 2023, and Unit 4 entered commercial operation on April 29, 2024.
+Over 1,700 people oversee the site’s safe and reliable operation.

 Location: